 What might happen if examples of inclusion were more visible throughout a child’s education?
 The One Workplace team recently explored this question at the IIDA Design Forum where we learned more about the impact of inclusivity in design.

-A student’s learning and social experience in school have a direct impact on their personal success and advancement.
-The more positive the experience, the more supportive and accepting the environment, the student will likely continue in their education.
+A student’s learning and social experience in school has a direct impact on their personal success and advancement.
+The more positive the experience, the more supportive and accepting the environment, the more likely the student will likely continue in their education.
 So, how might we design a student’s experience to be and stay inclusive of all genders, races, and abilities so that we promote acceptance of each other?
 Differences in race and gender rarely affect a young child’s approach to everyday interactions.
 Later, we learn biases and stereotypes that change this way of thinking.
 A recent study suggests these learned prejudices may begin as early as 3 years of age.
 Unsurprisingly, those biases are reduced when children are exposed to situations that foster equality.
 How to provide an inclusive and accepting environment was discussed at a recent IIDA industry panel discussion.

 EQUITY vs EQUALITY

 The panel conversation prompted insightful perspectives on designing spaces with gender inclusivity and universal design principles.
-One of the first questions and ways to address inclusion in design is understanding the differences of equity and equality.
+One of the first ways to address inclusion in design is to understand the differences of equity and equality.
 Equality in design is using the same treatment and solutions on all projects and spaces, no matter the user.
 This not only has a negative human impact, but it likely causes more problems than it solves.
 For example, if you used the same table height throughout the classroom, students in wheelchairs could not access the table in the same manner as a student without a wheelchair; by treating all students the same, we consequently cause exclusive circumstances.
 Equity in design considers all end users, their abilities, shapes, sizes, and purpose of being in the space.
 How each person uses a space is paramount to understand before any solution is put into place.
 Perhaps a student needs to feel safe and quiet in a space while others need to collaborate.
 These two potentially conflicting ideas need to be solved for within the same room, which is important to understanding prior to designing.
 In this way, we can solve these issues with inclusivity and not polarity.

 On the surface, designing for equality sounds fair and just, however, it excludes many and assumes all users of the space are alike.
 Designers need to be planning for equity and inclusion by providing solutions that, at the very least, should consider and include as many people as possible, no matter the ability, disability, race, sex, age, or gender.